CodelyTV/typescript-criteria/README.md

 3. When the Pull Request is merged, a new release will be triggered, affecting only the modified packages.

-If you want to merge a code without a changeset (for example, a Readme or test modification) you should execute `changeset --empty` in your Pull Request before merging it.
+If you want to merge a code without a changeset (for example, a Readme or test modification) you should execute `pnpm changeset --empty` in your Pull Request before merging it.

 ## ✅ Testing
 To facilitate testing of the criteria, you can use the provided [object mothers](https://www.martinfowler.com/bliki/ObjectMother.html):